 You might have tried my Crisp Apple Fennel Salad recipe made using these apples.
 Cosmic Crisps are perfect in raw recipes because they take longer to get brown after cutting but they also make a beautiful baked apple too!
 A cross between Honeycrisp and Enterprise, they have taken on the best qualities of each of these apples.

 I almost always have apples in my crisper (the best place to store them).
-They are versatile in school and work lunches, handy for salads (dress up your usual coleslaw with some shredded apple!), and always a crowd favourite in desserts from cake to pie, crumble to baked and everything in between.
-I bet most of you can relate.
+They are versatile in school and work lunches, handy for salads (dress up your usual coleslaw with some shredded apple!), and always a crowd favourite in desserts from cake to pie, French Apple Beignets to crumbles and everything in between.

 A Moist And Tender Cake